morytyann/OpenWrt-mihomo/README.md

 ## How does it work

-1. Download dependency files if need.
-2. Get mixin config.
-3. Mixin and Update profile.
+1. Mixin and Update profile.
-4. Run mihomo.
+2. Run mihomo.
-5. Run hijack prepare script.
+3. Run hijack prepare script.
-6. Add exclusions. (wan inbound, firewall rule/redirect, UPnP)
+4. Add exclusions. (wan/wan6 inbound, firewall rule/redirect, UPnP)
-7. Add router hijack.
+5. Add router hijack.
-8. Add lan hijack with access control.
+6. Add lan hijack with access control.
-9. Add cron for scheduled restart.
+7. Set scheduled restart.

 Note that the steps above may change base on config.